Stun3R/strapi-sdk-js/README.md

 ### Main goal of this SDK

-- A Typescript project that supports httpOnly, GraphQL & does not have a greedy & heavy HTTP client
 - It must handle basic methods as well as CRUD, authentication & file upload
 - If possible a CLI that allows to generate GraphQL types/mutations found on the user's Strapi project